-- Be Engaging A white page with black text is going to put most everyone to sleep.
-Make sure that you include photos, graphics or videos, if you can, but also remember to use bullet points and headlines (ahem, look at this eBook) to help organize the content and guide the reader through your content. - Get To the Point along with the age of super-fast internet, also comes people's super-short attention spans.
-Use enough detail to get your point across, but also get to the point quickly.

-• Have Fun - If you're not having fun with your content, it will show.
+- Compare-Look at the top 10 photography sites that you currently aspire to rank with.
+Take a look at how they used your keywords (frequency, position, etc.) and compare that to your current content. - Be Engaging-A white page with black text is going to put most everyone to sleep.
+Make sure that you include photos, graphics or videos, if you can, but also remember to use bullet points and headlines (ahem, look at this eBook) to help organize the content and guide the reader through your content. - Get to the Point-along with the age of super-fast internet, also comes people's super-short attention spans.
+Use enough detail to get your point across, but also get to the point quickly. - Have Fun-If you're not having fun with your content, it will show.
 People enjoy a good personal, conversational tone, and they will read more if they feel that in your words.
 From Throwback Thursdays #TBT, behind the scenes, bloopers or plain fun shots, people will get to know you better, making them come to like you more each time you make them smile, so have fun with them!